alt-coder/url-shortner/README.md

 ## Running the Application

 The application is automatically built and deployed to a Kind cluster using Skaffold.
+If it is to be used locally then have a look at linux.sh file in `url-shortener\cmd` to build the go binary, But you will require certain env varible to be set.
+Which are mention in the file `url-shortener\cmd\deployment.yaml`.

+I would recommend to spin a fresh linux VM and run the setup scripts.
+If you already have postgress, redis and zookeeper then you can simply deploy in your kubernetes cluster just use this docker image `https://hub.docker.com/r/shubhamsonikgp/url-shortener` but make sure to update the environment variable as per your cluster configuration.

 ### Using Skaffold